iancormac84/bevy_material_ui/docs/DATETIME_PICKER_REFACTOR.md

 ## Executive Summary

 The current `datetime_picker.rs` implementation combines date and time selection in a single component, which doesn't match Material Design 3 specifications.
-This document outlines the complete refactoring plan to align with Android Material Components.
+This document outlines the complete refactoring plan to align with the reference Material Components behavior.

 ## Critical Issues Identified